Experts in Excellence

 “When the team from Collision was looking for a new North American home, Toronto rose to the top due to our surging tech sector and because our convention and hospitality sector has the capacity and expertise to deliver a conference of this size and complexity,” says Toronto Mayor John Tory.
 “Collision is about looking forward and working with the best and the brightest to get there — and that's what it means to live and work in Toronto.”

-Montréal: Forward-thinking healthcare AI
+Montréal: Industry-leading AI innovation

 As an innovation center and one of North America’s most influential life sciences centers, Montréal consistently tops planners’ lists.
 Some of the world’s most prominent researchers in the life science field work here, conducting research and trials for new treatments, and advancing patient care in neuroscience, cardiology, oncology and AI for health.